Margarita Fainshtein

 June 6 – 28, 2026

-M David and Co in collaboration with Yellow Chair Salon is pleased to present The Dinner of Sublimation, Margarita Fainshtein's debut New York City solo exhibition.
-The work centers on a large handmade plexiglass table set for sixteen guests — a sculpture etched with bureaucratic documents drawn from the artist's own archive, their forms intentionally abstracted until they become at once illegible and universal.
+The Dinner of Sublimation centers on a large handmade plexiglass table set for sixteen guests — a sculpture etched with official documents drawn from the artist's familial archive, their forms intentionally abstracted until they become at once illegible and universal, relating to multiple histories and communities at once.

-A domestic window screen is presented as an additional sculptural element on the wall, extending the installation's logic into the surrounding space.
+A window screen is presented as an additional sculptural element on the wall, extending the installation's logic into the surrounding space.
 Like the table, it is an ordinary household object transformed into something structural: a surface that filters, separates, and mediates.
 Together, the table and screen propose the home as a site of both refuge and regulation, where borders are felt most intimately.
+A window screen extends the work into the surrounding space, introducing themes of filtration and borders.
+Together, these elements construct a spatial condition in which viewers encounter identity as something unstable, layered, and continually negotiated.

 The table is set for sixteen people.
-The number carries layered meaning: in North America, sixteen marks the "sweet sixteen," a coming-of-age threshold; in many places it signals legal milestones such as consent or the right to drive.
+The number operates as a structural and conceptual tool: in North America, sixteen marks the "sweet sixteen," a coming-of-age threshold; in many places it signals legal milestones such as consent or the right to drive.
 These are the ages at which institutions begin to formally recognize — and regulate — the individual.
 The place settings include fully functional sublimated plates, reinforcing the table's dual role as both sculpture and site of gathering.
 Sublimation operates on two registers: as a heat-transfer process that permanently bonds image to surface, and as a metaphor for the way personal and familial memory is absorbed, transformed, and preserved within cultural and administrative form.

 The installation joins a lineage in which the table functions as monument, archive, and social space — a tradition shaped in part by Judy Chicago's The Dinner Party (1979), which reimagined the table as a site of collective memory and historical visibility.
 The Dinner of Sublimation extends this thinking into the terrain of migration and document, asking how personal histories survive — and are altered by — their passage through official systems.